zacanger/zacanger.github.io/blog/src/posts/learn-to-code-link-post.md

 * [reSRC: Victor Felder's Github repository](https://github.com/vhf/free-programming-books/blob/master/free-programming-books.md#professional-development) - This Open Source project is maintained on Github as a master reference list of programming/Computer Science books and resources released under a Creative Commons license, and is available in other languages as well.
 (Check with the author, publisher, and or content creator's website for details on what the Creative Commons license covers).

 * [reSRC: Intro Page](https://github.com/vhf/free-programming-books) - Victor Felder's Github intro page, which links free podcasts, JavaScript frameworks, interactive resources, and software testing books.

-This is also [over on Tumblr](http://zacanger.tumblr.com/post/129368991589/learn-to-code-link-post) if you're into that sort of thing.